 Annie Bunting is an associate professor in the Law and Society program at York University in Toronto.
 Her forthcoming book is The Invention of Contemporary Slavery, edited with Joel Quirk.
 More info →

-Benjamin N. Lawrance is a historian, author and editor of eleven books, and editor-in-chief of The African Studies Review.
-He teaches African history at the University of Arizona.
+Benjamin N. Lawrance is an author and editor of eleven books, and editor in chief of the African Studies Review.
+He is professor of History at the University of Arizona.
 More info →

 Richard L. Roberts directs the Center for African Studies at Stanford University.
 His books include Trafficking in Slavery’s Wake: The Experience of Women and Children in Africa, edited with Benjamin N. Lawrance.
 More info →